 Dermal filler is one of many treatments available to reduce wrinkles, loss of volume and signs of ageing.

-We suggest you set up a consultation to assess which treatment would be suitable in your case.
+We suggest, that you set up a consultation, to assess which treatment would be suitable in your case.

 There are many dermal fillers available, each with it’s own advantages and disadvantages.
 Today most fillers are based on hyaluronic acid, though other products are also used.
 Most practitioners use non-permanent fillers.
 However, there are some fillers with a much longer lasting effect or even permanent effect.

-Dermal filler can help you restore lost facial volume, contour the cheeks and chin, reduce nasa labial folds, augment the lips and reduce fine and deeper lines.
+Dermal filler can help you restore lost facial volume, contour the cheeks and chin, reduce nasolabial folds, augment the lips and reduce fine and deeper lines.

 What are dermal fillers used for?

 There is a wide range of uses for dermal fillers.
-It’s often used to reduce facial lines and to restore fullness and volume in the face.
-More specifically it is being used to
+It’s often used to reduce facial lines and to restore volume in the face.
+More specifically it is used to

-- soften facial lines, crease and wrinkles such as the nasolabial fold
+- Soften facial lines, crease and wrinkles such as the nasolabial folds

 - Augmentation of the upper and lower lip